Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

-- Remove All Associations—Marks all associations for the network feature in the Active Item drop-down menu across all three association tabs to be deleted.
+- Remove All Associations—Marks all associations for the network feature in Active Item across all three association tabs to be deleted.

-- Remove Connectivity Associations—Marks all connectivity associations for the Active Item to be deleted.
+- Remove Connectivity Associations—Marks all connectivity associations for Active Item to be deleted.

-- Remove Containment Associations—Marks all containment associations for the Active Item to be deleted.
+- Remove Containment Associations—Marks all containment associations for Active Item to be deleted.

-- Remove Attachment Associations—Marks all attachment associations for the Active Item to be deleted.
+- Remove Attachment Associations—Marks all attachment associations for Active Item to be deleted.

-- Select All Associated Records—Creates a selection of all records with associations to the Active Item.
+- Select All Associated Records—Creates a selection of all records with associations to Active Item.

 - Expand All—Expands all sections across all three of the association tabs.